brandlewco/jesserieser-hugo-cc/content/collections/dwell.md

     featuring remodeled bodegas into residences
   meta_title: Corner Story for Dwell by Photographer Jesse Rieser
 title: Dwell
-collection_meta: 'Corner Story '
+collection_meta: 'Corner Story:'
-collection_meta_2: Story
+collection_meta_2: A New Kind of Heritage Home
 collection_description: >-
   They used to be places where you might grab a coke or a quart of milk.
 But in some residential pockets of North America, corner stores that have sat vacant